Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Weak-lensing method

 which is dependent on $\kappa$, the convergence, and $\gamma$, the shear.
 The convergence is an isotropic distortion that is a function of the projected mass density $\Sigma$ and the critical surface density $\Sigma_c$:

-The critical surface density,
+The critical surface density

 is a function of the speed of light $c$, the gravitational constant $G$, and varies with angular diameter distance to the cluster (lens) $D_l$ and with the ratio of angular diameter distances from lens to source and from observer to source $D_{ls}/D_s$.
 The ratio $\beta = D_{ls} / D_{s}$ is often referred to as the lensing efficiency.
 The shear $\gamma$ encodes the anisotropic distortion and can be conveniently described as a complex shear $\gamma = \gamma_1 + i\gamma_2$.
-Positive and negative values of $\gamma_1$ describe distortions along the x and y axes, respectively.
-Whereas, positive and negative values of $\gamma_2$ describe distortions along the $y=x$ and $y=-x$ directions, respectively.
-In reality, we observe the combined effects of $\gamma$ and $\kappa$, which we refer to as the reduced shear $g_i = \gamma_i / (1 - \kappa)$.
+In reality, we observe the reduced shear $g_i = \gamma_i / (1 - \kappa)$.
+Positive and negative values of $g_1$ describe distortions along the x and y axes, respectively.
+While positive and negative values of $g_2$ describe distortions along the $y=x$ and $y=-x$ directions, respectively.